 The process of IUI treatment

-For single woman and women in a homosexual relationship IUI treatment is a natural part of their journey towards a child.
-For heterosexual couples IUI treatment is an option when the efforts of conceiving naturally have not been successful.
-For heterosexual couples below the age of 35 it is recommended to try and conceive naturally through unprotected sex for up to one year before IUI treatment is performed.
+For single women and women in a homosexual relationship, IUI treatment is a natural part of their journey towards a child.
+For heterosexual couples, IUI treatment is an option when the efforts of conceiving naturally have not been successful.
+For heterosexual couples below the age of 35, it is recommended to try and conceive naturally through unprotected sex for up to one year before intrauterine insemination is performed.
 For heterosexual couples above the age of 35, the period is six months.
-If the pregnancy has not occurred in this time, it could be time for you to consult a fertility clinic, where you will discuss the next step with a fertility doctor.
+If the pregnancy has not occurred at this time, it could be time for you to consult a fertility clinic, where you will discuss the next step with a fertility doctor.

 - Step 2: You will either be offered an IUI treatment during a natural cycle or a stimulated cycle, depending on the regularity of your menstrual cycle.
-Either way, the insemination must take place during ovulation, which often happens 12 to 16 days before your next period.
-Your fertility clinic might do one or more ultrasound scans to determine the right time for the IUI treatment, and a mild hormone stimulation and/or an ovulation injection might be necessary to regulate the egg production and the time of ovulation.
+Either way, the insemination must occur during ovulation, which often happens 12 to 16 days before your next period.
+Your fertility clinic might do one or more ultrasound scans to determine the right time for the IUI treatment, and a mild hormone stimulation to stimulate the lh surge and/or an ovulation injection might be necessary to regulate the egg production and the time of ovulation.

 - Step 3: At the time of ovulation, the treatment is performed by a fertility doctor, who injects the sperm cells into the woman’s uterus.
 From there, the sperm will hopefully penetrate the egg and create a pregnancy.
 The IUI treatment itself takes no more than one or two minutes, and you can expect to be out of the fertility clinic after 15 – 20 minutes.
 The procedure requires no pain relief or medications, and the only side-effect of the treatment can be light spotting for a day or two after the procedure.